paretomansmartvotesim/paretomansmartvotesim.github.io/condorcet.md

 ## Strategy

 In each of these Condorcet methods, voters would have a hard time trying to use a strategy.
 What I mean by strategy is that you might say you like someone less than you actually do.
-Like you might put a viable competitor low on your ballot below people you actually don’t like as much in the hope that the tiebreaker would work in your favor.
+You might put a viable competitor low on your ballot below people you actually don’t like as much in the hope that the tiebreaker would work in your favor.
 However, these strategies are hard to think about because they can backfire.

 **Backfiring** - Jameson Quinn's study of how often strategies backfire versus work.
 The Condorcet methods Schulze and Ranked Pairs (Rp) have a high likelihood of backfiring and a small likelihood of working.